slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - When doing a B2C or B2B solution with a webshop or storefront:
 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task
 	- When generating manually, the tempate that must be used is ****accelerator****
-	- A good name must be chosen for the project as that will affect names of extensions
+	- A good name must be chosen for the project as that will affect names of extensions.
+A good starting point will be  to use the project name
 	- A root package must be chosen carefully and must loosely follow the following convention:
-		- com.<customername>.<<projectname>>
+		> com.\<customername>.\<projectname>

 ## Development Environment